joelstrohmeier/website/src/blog/linked-images.md

 ---

 layout: base.njk
-title: Accessible alternative text for linked images
+title: How to write alt text for linked images
 date: 2023-10-03
 description: A short guide to accessible alternative text for linked images
 tags: post